elomasney/Spill-the-Beau-Tea/TESTING.md

 - The search function will not work with an empty field and the user is prompted to fill in the search input.
 - This test was successful

+**_Search Bar_**

+_Check that the search bar will allow the user to search by product name, brand or category and return the correct results_
+- I ran this test by trying attempting to search by product name, brand and category using the search bar on the homepage
+- The search function worked as expected and returned the correct products, users can search by product name, brand or category.
+- This test was successful

 **_Sign In Button_**

 _Verify that sign in button works and directs the user to the sign in page._